noir-lang/noir/docs/docs/aztec3/protocol/contract-creation.md

 - Distributing L2 contract data
 - Linking to an L1 Portal Contract

-These topics are reflected in the layout of the [Contract Deployment ABI](../../architecture/app-circuits/public-input-abis.md#contract-deployment-abi):
+These topics are reflected in the layout of the contract deployment ABI:

 ```js
 publicInputs = {